-6.3.1.Authentication SFP
+6.3.1.Authentication\SFP

-FDP_ACC.2/Authentication_SFP Complete access control
+FDP\ACC.2/Authentication\SFP Complete access control

-FDP_ACC.2.1/ Authentication_SFP The TSF shall enforce the Authentication_SFP on:Subjects:S.User, S.Apple_WatchObjects:the TSFand all operations among subjects and objects covered by the SFP.
-FDP_ACC.2.2/ Authentication_SFP The TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.
+FDP_ACC.2.1/ The TSF sh all enforce the Authentication_SFP on: Authentica- Sub- S.User, S.Apple_Watch tion_SFP jects: Objects: the TSF and all operations among subject erations among subjects and objects covered by the SFP.
+FDP_ACC.2.2/ Authentica- tion_SFP The TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.

-FDP_ACF.1/Authentication_SFP Security attribute-based access control
+FDP\ACF.1/Authentication\SFP Security attribute-based access control

-FDP_ACF.1.1/ Authentication_SFP The TSF shall enforce the Authentication_SFP to objects based on the following:Subjects:S.User, S.Apple_WatchObjects:the TSFSecurity attributes:"Watch Unlock" FDP_ACF.1.2/ Authentication_SFP The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: S.User is authenticated according to FIA_UAU.5 FDP_ACF.1.3/ Authentication_SFP The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: If "Watch Unlock" set to "enabled", S.Apple_Watch gives S.User the capability to: Unlock the TOE Approve other requests (related to the security functions of the TOE) to enter their administrator password.
-FDP_ACF.1.4/ Authentication_SFP The TSF shall explicitly deny access of subjects to objects based on the following addi- tional rules: "Password_off" is enabled .
+FDP_ACF.1.1/ The TSF shall enforce the Authentication_SFP to objects based on the following: Authentication_SFP Subjects: S.User, S.Apple_Watch Objects: the TSF Security attributes: "Watch Unlock" FDP_ACF.1.2/ Authentication_SFP The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: S.User is authenticated according to FIA_UAU.5 FDP_ACF.1.3/ Authentication_SFP The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: If "Watch Unlock" set to "enabled", S.Apple_Watch gives S.User the capability to: Unlock the TOE Approve other requests (related to the security functions of the TOE) to enter their administrator password.
+FDP_ACF.1.4/ Authentication_SFP The TSF shall explicitly deny access of subjects to objects based on the following addi- tional rules: "Password_off" is enabled.

-6.3.2.Payment_SFP
+6.3.2.Payment\SFP

-FDP_ETC.2/Transaction Export of user data with security attributes
+FDP\ETC.2/Transaction Export of user data with security attributes

-FDP_ETC.2.1 /Transaction The TSF shall enforce the Payment_SFP when exporting user data, controlled under the SFP(s), outside of the TOE.
-FDP_ETC.2.2 /Transaction The TSF shall export the user data with the user data's associated security attributes.
-FDP_ETC.2.3 /Transaction The TSF shall ensure that the security attributes, when exported outside the TOE, are unam- biguously associated with the exported user data.
-FDP_ETC.2.4 /Transaction The TSF shall enforce the following rules when user data is exported from the TOE: exported Payment_SFP details (the card to be used from the Wallet, the amount and the payee in the case of e-commerce payments) are those displayed to S.User during re-authentication request (FIA_UAU.6 Re-authenticating) D.Payment_Data includes a unique identifier (An Apple Pay server nonce).
+FDP_ETC.2.1 The TSF shall enforce the Payment_SFP when exporting user data, controlled under the /Transaction SFP(s), outside of the TOE.
+FDP_ETC.2.2 The TSF shall export the user data with the user data's associated security attributes. /Transaction FDP_ETC.2.3 The TSF shall ensure that the security attributes, when exported outside the TOE, are unam- /Transaction biguously associated with the exported user data.
+FDP_ETC.2.4 The TSF shall enforce the following rules when user data is exported from the TOE: /Transaction exported Payment_SFP details (the card to be used from the Wallet, the amount and the payee in the case of e-commerce payments) are those displayed to S.User during re-au- thentication request (FIA_UAU.6 Re-authenticating) D.Payment_Data includes a unique identifier (An Apple Pay server nonce).

-FDP_ACC.2/Payment_SFP Complete access control
+FDP\ACC.2/Payment\SFP Complete access control

-FDP_ACC.2.1/ Payment_SFP The TSF shall enforce the Payment_SFP on:Subjects:S.UserObjects:D.Payment_Data (including S.User and S.Merchant Data)and all operations among subjects and objects covered by the SFP.
-FDP_ACC.2.2/ Payment_SFP The TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.
+FDP_ACC.2.1/ The TSF shall enforce the Payment_SFP on: Payment_SFP Sub- S.User jects: Objects: D.Payment_D ata (including S.User and S.Merchant Data) and all operations among subjects and objects covered by the SFP.
+FDP_ACC.2.2/ The TSF shall ensure that all operations between any subject controlled by the TSF and any Payment_SFP object controlled by the TSF are covered by an access control SFP.

-Note: the only possible operation on D.Payment_Data is to export it as a transaction order to the Secure Element.
+Note: the only possible operation on D.Payment\Data is to export it as a transaction order to the Secure Element.

-FDP_ACF.1/Payment_SFP Security attribute based access control
+FDP\ACF.1/Payment\SFP Security attribute based access control